Coda

 Key Features

-• Multiple views: grid, form, kanban, calendar, and gallery (depending on configuration)
+• Multiple view types including grid, form, kanban, gallery, and calendar

 Use Cases